-When Noel Redding went to his first audition with Jimi Hendrix in London on 29 September 1966, he borrowed Chas Chandlers Gibson EB-2 semi-acoustic one-pick-up bass guitar.
-The Gibson was used by Redding until mid February 1967, when he purchased his own bass guitar, a sunburst 1964 Fender Jazz bass. in London.
+When Noel Redding went to his first audition with Jimi Hendrix in London on 29 September 1966, he borrowed Chas Chandler’s Gibson ‘EB-2’ semi-acoustic one-pick-up bass guitar (sunburst model, almost certainly manufactured in 1965).
+He also used it during the recording sessions for the "Hey Joe" single.
+The Gibson was used by Redding until mid February 1967, when he purchased his own bass guitar, a sunburst 1966 Fender Jazz bass, in London.

-In the 1980s Noel sold his Jazz bass (at that time in rather poor condition) for UK £10,000 to collector Bob Terry, who himself sold it again a few years later.
+In the 1980s Noel sold his Fender Jazz bass (at that time in rather poor condition) for UK £10,000 to US collector Bob Terry, who himself sold it again a few years later.

-In July 1967 Noel Redding also got a Hagstrom eight-string bass (1967), which he used for some of the Axis: Bold As Love studio recordings and also for a few of the JHE concerts during 1967.
+In July 1967 Noel Redding also got a Hagstrom eight-string bass (1967), which he used for some of the Axis: Bold As Love studio recordings and also during a few of the JHE concerts in late 1967 (such as @ Ahoy Hal, Rotterdam, 10 November 1967).

-Photo 1: Noel with Chas Chandlers Gibson EB-2 semi-acoustic bass.
+.
+Photo 1: Noel with Chas Chandler’s Gibson ‘EB-2' bass

-Photo 2: Noel with a Fender V1 electric bass guitar.
+Photo 2: Noel with his first Fender V1 electric bass guitar.

 Photo 5: Noel with his Hagstrom eight-string bass.